avj2352/my-yougotnote/README.md

 ## 1. Customer Obsession
 Leaders start with the customer and work backwards.
 They work vigorously to earn and keep customer trust.
 Although leaders pay attention to competitors, they obsess over customers.

+- The thing we're looking for is that you consider and care about the customer.
+We've regularly made decisions at Amazon which lowered profit/sales, because it was the right thing to do for customers.
+-

 ## 2. Ownership
 Leaders are owners.
 They think long term and don’t sacrifice long-term value for short-term results.
 They act on behalf of the entire company, beyond just their own team.
 They never say “that’s not my job."